 Prior to design, we took the product requirements and determined the potential user paths for different internal and external stakeholders.
 I was responsible for parsing through the light user personas in order to determine multiple workflow paths and path overlaps

 We designed an image upload interface that would automatically error check and provide feedback to the user for incorrect formats.
 We also provided a dynamic preview to show exactly how the logo would appear in context with the existing template.

 Project Manager Interface

 Project managers needed to capture the information from the customer and begin a process for reviewing the submitted materials.
 We designed a timeline interface that allowed different Dell team members to track the project and hand off the necessary assets.

 As usage of the site ramped up in the following months, the client reported seeing immediate results with turnaround times being cut from as high as 6 months down to as low as several weeks or less.
-Within a few months, they had secured a new budget and re-engaged Somnio for a series of updates to further improve the user interface and user friendliness of the system.
+Within a few additional months, they had secured a new budget and re-engaged Somnio for a series of updates to further improve the user interface and user friendliness of the system.